 I’ve heard the sentiment “I’m a just Christian, not a denomination” affirmed by all sorts of people in all sorts of churches.
 This sentiment seems to be beaming with that virtuous charity that despises prejudice and segregation and instead bridges chasms of ignorance and misunderstanding to unite people that were never so very different to begin with.
 It was this charity (along with a healthy dose of biblical anthropology) that bolstered the civil rights movement.
 It seems like a good basis for tearing down denominational walls, too.

-Because we blame an over-emphasis on doctrine for the fracturing of the Church, and because it’s difficult to follow the heady doctrinal language in ecumenical dialogue, we’ve diminished its importance by ignoring it altogether.
+Because we blame an over-emphasis on doctrines for the fracturing of the Church, and because it’s difficult to follow the heady doctrinal language in ecumenical dialogue, we’ve greatly de-emphasized doctrine on the popular level.
 We’ve extended the olive branch to members of other denominations and established congregations based not on lists of doctrines or dogmas, but on simple Gospel truths.
 We think because Christianity has gotten too complicated and too much doctrine has muddied the living water, we’ll solve the problem by getting back to the basics.
 Denominations with their dogmas are the problem, so we have invented “Non-Denominationalism.”
 But what we don’t realize, because we’re too short-sighted, is that this model is unsustainable.

 This brings me to my earlier caveat when I agreed with my friend in wishing to do away with denominations.
 I think divisions among Christians are contrary to what Christ prayed for: “that they may all be one.”
 Though denominations show our clear dividing lines, dissolving into autonomous congregations does not make us one.
 There is a word the Church has used to describe itself as one: Catholic.
 And that doesn’t just mean Roman Catholic.
 It’s a word Ignatius of Antioch (student of the Apostle John, and martyred around A.D.
 110) used to describe the Church way back in the first or second century.
 It’s a word that in New Testament Greek (katholikos) means according to (kata) + the whole (holos).
 Looking at the Church according to the whole is something many heirs of the Reformation haven’t done in centuries, but it’s something that is absolutely essential and, I think, a mandate if we want to take seriously the Lord’s desire for Christian unity.
 Let’s not cheapen unity by ignoring each other’s doctrines and hoping heresy won’t happen.
 Let’s fully engage our brothers and sisters, including those in other parts of the world and all those who have gone before us.
 We can learn from generations past, which is why I’ll look at the Reformers of the Western Church next time in Part 2.